SuperPi - 1M score 18sec 470ms with a Core 2 Duo E7500

 Score: 18sec 470ms

-SuperPi is a classic benchmark application used to measure the single-threaded performance of a processor by calculating π (pi) values to millions or even tens of millions of decimal digits.
+About: SuperPi - 1MSuperPi is a classic benchmark application used to measure the single-threaded performance of a processor by calculating π (pi) values to millions or even tens of millions of decimal digits.
 The benchmark uses the Gauss-Legendre algorithm for pi computation, which relies heavily on the processor's ability to handle floating-point operations and system memory efficiency.
 SuperPi is available in various versions, with SuperPi 1M (1 million digits) and 32M (32 million digits) being popular standards in the overclocking community for testing CPU stability and performance.
 As it utilizes only one CPU core, the results from SuperPi are very sensitive to clock speed, memory latency, and operating system optimization.
 SuperPi is also often used as a benchmark in overclocking competitions to compare system performance with timing precision down to milliseconds.

-Part of the Wolfdale (Core 2 Duo) architecture, the Intel Core 2 Duo E7500 is a desktop processor released in 2009.
-It has 2 cores and 2 threads, with a clock speed of 2.93 GHz and an FSB (Front Side Bus) of 1066 MHz.
+The Intel Core 2 Duo E7500 is a desktop processor released in 2009, based on the Wolfdale architecture, which is part of Intel’s Core 2 Duo family.
+It features 2 cores and 2 threads, running at a clock speed of 2.93 GHz, and operates with a 1066 MHz Front Side Bus (FSB).

-Built with 45nm fabrication, the E7500 had a TDP of 65W, which was quite efficient for its time.
-However, since it does not support Hyper-Threading nor Turbo Boost technology, its performance is limited to single-threaded tasks.
+Manufactured using 45nm process technology, the E7500 has a TDP of 65W, which was considered energy-efficient for its time.
+However, this processor does not support Hyper-Threading or Turbo Boost, meaning its performance is limited to strictly single-threaded and basic dual-threaded applications.